PapstJL4U/fightingGameInputs-withGUI/README.md

 # fightingGameInputs-tti

-Text-to-image for fightning game inputs.
+Text-to-image for fightning game inputs : generate images from fighting game notations.

 HUGE thanks to /u/zhx for the sexiest icons. :)